-We also offer complete trip planning services throughout Italy and beyond.
-To request assistance, go to My Trip Planner.
+We offer complete trip planning services throughout Italy and beyond.
+To request assistance, Connect with a Family Travel Advisor.

 Meg Keough, is a freelance writer, marketing and business consultant who loves working with performing arts, food and wine, and travel.
 She has retired her award-winning blog, Backpack to Buggy, and is enjoying writing guest posts.
 Photos by Meg Keough.

 Editorial Note: Meg received media rates for her stay at Lungarno Suites so she could refresh Ciao Bambino’s review of the hotel.
 As always, all thoughts expressed on Ciao Bambino are our own.